Mohibul-Hasan-Rana/Mohibul-Hasan-Rana/README.md

 I am proficient in <b>PHP, Laravel, MySQL, MongoDB, ReactJS and jQuery</b>.
 My strong troubleshooting skills allow me to efficiently dig into issues and resolve them quickly, while my ability to develop new features for any module in a short time makes me adaptable to fast-paced development environments.

 In addition, I have a strong background in project management and client relations, with experience in all stages of the development cycle for dynamic web projects.
 My expertise in Agile software management tools, such as <b>JIRA, Bitbucket and Git</b>, allows me to collaborate effectively with teams.
-Furthermore, my professional certification in Automated Software Testing ensures high-quality, bug-free solutions.

 - 🔭 I’m currently working on **Metadata driven program generator.**